awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

 1. Program the player to periodically poll the tracking URL and manage ad avails accordingly\.
 When an ad is coming, the response from AWS Elemental MediaTailor to the player's polling request contains a JSON object that specifies the time offsets for the ad avails\.
 The offsets are relative to when the player initiated the session\.
 You can use them when programming specific behaviors in the player, such as preventing the viewer from skipping past the ads\.
 The response also includes duration, timing, and identification information\.

    The response from MediaTailor can include the following values:
-   + `adID`: For HLS, the sequence number associated with the beginning of the ad\.
+   + `adId`: For HLS, the sequence number associated with the beginning of the ad\.
 For DASH, the period ID of the ad\.
    + `adParameters`: String of ad parameters from VAST VPAID, which AWS Elemental MediaTailor passes to the player\.
    + `apiFramework`: Set this to `VPAID` to tell the player that this is a VPAID ad\.
    + `availId`: For HLS, the sequence number associated with the start of the ad avail\.
 For DASH, the period ID of the ad avail, which is usually the period ID of the content that is to be replaced with an ad\.